cheesegrits/filament-google-maps/README.md

 	/*
 	 | If you need to use both a browser key (restricted by HTTP Referrer) for use in the Javascript API on the
 	 | front end, and a server key (restricted by IP address) for server side API calls, you will need to set those
-	 | keys here (or preferably set the appropriate env keys)
+	 | keys here (or preferably set the appropriate .env variables)
 	 */

 	'keys' => [